nlp-tlp/mudlark/README.rst

     * - Argument
       - Type
       - Details
+    * - ``output-format``
+      - Text
+      - The format to save the output.
+Can be either 'csv' (saves the output as a CSV file) or 'quickgraph' (saves the output as a QuickGraph-compatible JSON file). [default: csv]
     * - ``corrections-path``
       - Text
       - The path containing the CSV to use for corrections.
 If not specified, the default corrections csv will be used.